skbabagit/skbabagit.github.io/_pages/publications.md

 ### Journal Papers in preparation/under review
  1. Khurshid S., Donzis D.A. and others.
-On the universality of transition to anomalous scaling in strong turbulence (In preparation).
+Emergence of universal scaling in isotropic turbulence (Under Review).

  1. Khurshid S., Donzis D. A and others.
 Emergence of turbulence behavior (In preparation).